ph1ps/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

 This proposal introduces purely additive API with no impact on existing functionality or API resilience.

+## Future directions

+The jitter variants introduced by this proposal support custom `RandomNumberGenerator` by **copying** it in order to perform the necessary mutations.
+This is not optimal and does not match the standard libraries signatures of eg. `shuffle()` or `randomElement()` which take an **`inout`** random number generator.
+Due to the composability of backoff algorithms proposed, this is not possible to adopt in current Swift.
+If the compiler at one point gains the capability to "store" `inout` variables the jitter variants can be adopted to support this in a non-breaking manner by introducing new overloads and deprecating the copying overloads.

 ## Alternatives considered

 Describe alternative approaches to addressing the same problem, and